bazarghan/prompt-gen/README.md

 Keybindings are configurable via a `keybinds.json` file.

-- When you first run `project-lister` in a directory where `keybinds.json` does not exist, a default `keybinds.json` file will be created in that **current working directory**.
+- When you first run `prompt-gen` in a directory where `keybinds.json` does not exist, a default `keybinds.json` file will be created in that **current working directory**.
 - You can edit this JSON file to customize the keys for various actions.
 - The TUI will display the currently active keybindings in the instruction bar.